Phase

 Active forms of other inflammatory skin disease(s) or evidence of other skinconditions on the scalp (eg, psoriasis, seborrheic dermatitis, lupus) at screeningand/or Day 1, that in the opinion of the investigator might interfere withevaluation of hair regrowth.

-Subject has presence of any tattoos, scratches, open sores, or skin damages in thetarget treatment areas that, in the opinion of the investigator, may interfere withstudy evaluations.
+Subject has presence of any tattoos, scratches, open sores, or skin damages in thetarget treatment or control areas that, in the opinion of the investigator, mayinterfere with study evaluations.

-Subject is currently treated or was treated within 4 weeks prior to Day 1 with anysystemic treatment or oral medication for inflammatory condition; short half-lifemedications like ibuprofen and paracetamol are acceptable.
+Subject is currently treated or was treated within 4 weeks prior to Day 1 with anysystemic treatment or oral medication for inflammatory condition that in the opinionof the investigator might interfere with the safety or efficacy assessments; shorthalf-life medications like ibuprofen, paracetamol, and antihistamines areacceptable.

 Subject is currently receiving a nonbiological investigational product or device orhas received one within 4 weeks prior to Day 1.